Observations of [O I] emission in Comets C/2014 Q2 (Lovejoy) and C/2007 N3 (Lulin): Possible Influence of Solar Activity on Oxygen Line Ratios: Observations and data analysis

 Raw images were processed with version S19.2.0 of the IRAC pipeline to produce flux calibrated images and downloaded from the Spitzer Heritage Archive \citep{spitzer-heritage-archive}.
 We use the pipeline's ``corrected'' data products, which have been produced to address several common artifacts: stray light, multiplexer striping, column pull down, and banding (internal optical scattering).
 The individual images were combined in the rest frame of the comet by date, exposure time, and bandpass using the MOPEX software \citep{makovoz05-mopex}.
 After subtracting the shadow mosaics from the target mosaics, residual background was measured in an area clear of the comet and removed.
 The resulting images of the comet are presented in Fig.~\ref{meth-fig:spitzer}.

 IRAC's broadband filters may include significant contributions from dust (scattered light and/or thermal emission), and gas, especially CO$_2$ at 4.26~\micron{} and CO at 4.67~\micron{} \citep{reach13-coco2}.
 The gas can be isolated by scaling the 3.6~\micron{} image to match the dust brightness in the 4.5~\micron{} image, then subtracting the two.
 Following previous work, we use a morphological technique to determine the scale factor, assuming the dust morphologies of the two images are the same \citep{mckay2016co}.
-The gas coma is accounted for with a Haser model using the photodissociation rates for CO$_2$ from \citet{huebner1992solar} and the same expansion speed as used for the water.
+The gas coma is accounted for with a Haser model using the photodissociation rates for CO$_2$ from \citet{huebner1992solar}.
+The photometric aperture size used for analysis of these observations is much larger than the collisional radius, so we assume collisional equilibration, and thus for this Haser model we use the same expansion speed used for the water.
+We discuss potential caveats of this choice in Section \ref{sect:discussion}.
 Active sun photodissociation rates ($4.76\times10^{-6}$~s$^{-1}$ at 1 AU) produced a better fit to the coma than quiet sun rates, and were ultimately used for this work.
 The images are divided into a cylindrical grid with 30 radial steps (from 10 to 100 pixels) and 32 azimuthal steps (from 0 to 360\degr).
 For each azimuthal step, the radial profiles of the 3.6~\micron{} image, 4.5~\micron{} image, and the model gas coma are calculated.
 With a least squares optimization technique, the scale factors for the dust and each azimuth bin of the gas coma are computed.
 A gas-only image is made and the coma brightness measured in a 24\farcs4 (20 pix) radius aperture.
 The brightness is converted to production rate with a fluorescence $g$-factor of $2.69\times10^{-3}$ photons~s$^{-1}$ at 1 AU from the Sun \citep{debout16}, and the same Haser model as the morphological analysis.
 Uncertainties are based on IRAC pipeline uncertainty images.
 An additional 3\% uncertainty is assumed based on the absolute calibration of the instrument \citep{reach05-irac}.
 Photometry, dust scale factors, and production rates are given in Table~\ref{meth-tab:infrared-obs}.
 The photometry is not color corrected in order to preserve the CO$_2$ irradiance.

 For comet Lulin, a direct CO$_2$ measurement for comparison to our inferred value was made by \cite{ootsubo2012akari}.
 Their observations were obtained in the near-infrared using AKARI.
 The measurement of theirs that we reference in this work was obtained on UT 2009 February 5, around ten days before our own measurements.
 Observation geometries are provided in Table \ref{meth-tab:infrared-obs}, with more details in \cite{ootsubo2012akari}.